Individual oral reading tests? Who has time?

 Why not just give a written comprehension test?
 Unfortunately, most of our struggling readers are also struggling writers, so a written response does not accurately reflect what they know about reading.
-The one-on-one test allows us to ask the student questions about her reading, probe her thinking, and invite elaboration or explanation from the text in a way that can’t be done with a pencil and paper test.
+The one-on-one test allows us to ask the students questions about their reading, probe their thinking, and invite elaboration or explanation from the text in a way that can’t be done with a pencil and paper test.

 Assessment time is teaching time.
-Ten minutes of one-on-one time with every student each reporting period seems like time well spent to head off problems at the pass and provide every student with the instruction he or she needs to become a better reader.
+Ten minutes of one-on-one time with every student each reporting period seems like time well spent to head off problems at the pass and provide every student with the instruction they need to become a better readers.